Deposit guarantee scheme

 The savings entrusted to a bank remain due and payable to the customer; in other words, the customer holds a claim against the bank and the bank must be able to reimburse the customer.

 When a bank is no longer able to return these savings to its customers, the ACPR (Autorité de Contrôle Prudentiel et de Résolution) notes the bank's failure and contacts the FGDR.
-The FGDR then compensates the customers up to an amount of €100,000 per customer, per institution within 20 working days (7 days as of 1 June 2016).
+The FGDR then compensates the customers up to an amount of €100,000 per customer, per institution within 7 working days.

 The deposit guarantee scheme has two important effects:

-- firstly, it prevents depositors from facing financial difficulties;
+- firstly, it prevents depositors from facing financial difficulties due to the unavailability of their assets in the case of their bank's failure;

 - secondly, by strengthening confidence in the system, it prevents the spread of failures from one bank to another.